tdrts/Weather/README.md

 ## Weather app for iOS that provides current conditions and various temperature information
-Using UIKit, Alamofire, SwiftyJSON, and SVProgressHUD
+Using UIKit, CoreLocation, Alamofire, SwiftyJSON, and SVProgressHUD